 IBM released an update Wednesday to patch at least 10 vulnerabilities in its DB2 database management system (DBMS).

 The IBM Fix Packs address flaws in DB2 versions 9.1, 9.5 and DB2 Universal Database versions 8.1 and 8.2.
-The
+The DBMS is affected by SQL injection vulnerabilities, an error that could result in password disclosure and a flaw that could reveal sensitive data.

 Danish vulnerability clearinghouse Secunia gave the flaws a "moderately critical" rating and warned that the flaws could be exploited remotely.